A-03265

 Plain Language

-Residents have the right to understand how and why an automated system contributed to an outcome affecting them — even when the system was only one factor in the decision.
-Explanations must be technically valid, meaningful to the affected individual (not just generic boilerplate), and proportionate to the level of risk in the specific context.
-Higher-risk decisions require more detailed explanations.
-This right extends to hybrid human-AI decisions, not only fully automated ones.
+Residents have the right to understand how and why an automated system determined an outcome affecting them — including when the system was only one factor in the decision.
+Explanations must be technically valid, meaningful to the individual, and proportionate to the risk level of the context.
+This is an individual explanation right, not a general transparency obligation — it applies to specific outcomes affecting specific individuals.

 Statutory Text